Fife Family History Society

 Over 20 years in the making (first begun in 1994), The Fife Kalendar of Convicts (1790-1880) CD, is an indexing to many of the Courts in Fife, as well as the High Court Records (AD14 precognitions and JC26 Trial Records, which have been indexed up to 1900).

-There are a number of other sources Andrew used including indexing up to 1900 the Jury Trials of Cupar Sheriff Court and Dunfermline Sheriff Court held by the National Records of Scotland.
+Other sources Andrew used include indexes up to 1900 of the Jury Trials of Cupar Sheriff Court and Dunfermline Sheriff Court held by the National Records of Scotland.

 If you know of any Fife books you think we should stock please let us know.